2021 National League play-off final: Post-match

 It was Hartlepool's first promotion for 14 years since they were guided into the 2007–08 Football League One by Danny Wilson.
 The team celebrated the promotion back to the Football League with their fans through an open-top bus tour of Hartlepool on 25 June 2021.

 In the following 2021–22 season, Torquay were led to an eleventh placed finish in the National League under Gary Johnson, four places and eight points below the play-off positions.
 In 2021–22, Hartlepool finished in seventeenth place, sixteen points clear of the relegation zone.
 Simultaneously, Pools managed to maintain two good cup runs.
 They reached a joint record fourth round of the FA Cup after defeating Championship side Blackpool before losing 2–0 to Premier League side Crystal Palace.
 Hartlepool also reached the semi-final of the 2021–22 EFL Trophy for the first time before losing to Rotherham United on penalties.
 In November 2021, Hartlepool's manager Dave Challinor decided to join National League side Stockport County despite having signed a three-year contract in September 2021.
+At the end of the 2022–23 season, Hartlepool were relegated back to the National League after two seasons in the Football League.
+Torquay were also relegated in the 2022–23 season, returning to the National League South.